rremple/intervalidus/readme.md

 ## Using and Extending

 There is nothing remarkable about `LocalDate` and the other types used in the examples above.
-It is an example of something called a "domain value" upon which a "domain" can be defined.
+It is an example of something called a "domain value" over which a "domain" can be defined.
 Domain values are finite with min/max values, an order, and an ordered hash function.
 There are two kinds of domain values: discrete and continuous.
 Discrete values have methods for finding successors/predecessors where continuous values do not.
 It is the domain built on top of the domain value that is used to define "interval" boundaries.
-Intervals using a continuous domain values have boundaries that are either open or closed where discrete domain boundaries (apart from -∞ and +∞) are always closed.
+Intervals using continuous domain values have boundaries that are either open or closed where those using discrete domain boundaries (apart from -∞ and +∞) are always closed.
 Note that intervals with more than one dimension may include both discrete and continuous dimensions, as was shown in an example earlier.

+Discrete and continuous domain values have different notions of adjacency.

+- Two elements of a domain over a set of discrete values are adjacent only if one of the elements is the successor (or predecessor) of the other.
+For example, in a domain over discrete integers, `domain(1)` is adjacent to `domain(2)` because there are no domain elements between `1` and `2`.
+The general notions of `leftAdjacent` (i.e., before) and `rightAdjacent` (i.e., after) are based on the `successorOf` and `predecessorOf` methods of the discrete value type class respectively.

+- Two elements of a domain over a set of continuous values are adjacent only if the two elements have the same value and one is open and the other is closed.
+For example, in a domain over continuous doubles, `domain(1.0)` is adjacent to `open(1.0)` because there are no domain elements between them.
+The general notions of `leftAdjacent` (i.e., before) and `rightAdjacent` (i.e., after) yield the same result for a point: open if closed, and closed if open.

-A discrete value is a type class, and there are implementations given for the following types:
+A discrete value is a [type class](https://docs.scala-lang.org/scala3/book/ca-type-classes.html), and there are implementations given for the following types:

 - `Int`
 - `Long`